Live Chat Best Practices for Better Customer Conversations

 Step 2: Determine Success Metrics

 Measurements like average handle time, first contact resolution rates, and customer satisfaction survey scores can apply to live chat programs as well.
-Chat support is also an ideal channel to request customer feedback after an interaction to get a better idea of where agents are excelling, and where they could use additional training.
+Chat support is also an ideal channel to request post-interaction customer feedback to get a better idea of where agents are excelling and where they could use additional training.

 Step 3: Get Comfortable with Chatting